jefftriplett/personal-goals/til/README.md

 03/01/2016 - Makefile help
 ---
 I'm pretty good at documenting help files but the more that I work with python library like click and docopt, the more I want these tools for Makefiles and Bash.
 This article offers a great one-liner which makes my Makefiles easier to use: http://marmelab.com/blog/2016/02/29/auto-documented-makefile.html

+03/02/2016 - Slow Mac with Mac Server

+The sdmd process has been eating up 85%+ of my CPU over three cores.
+Today I learned how to turn it off and keep my Mac Mini from spinning out of control thanks to this article: [SERVER.APP 5.0.4, SDMD, AND IOS](https://osxbytes.wordpress.com/2015/10/02/server-app-5-0-4-sdmd-and-ios/).